GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 This work thus adopts a feedback loop strategy to control the robot and does not involve any learning algorithm.
 Finally, _AuralServo_ provides an interesting formulation for active robotic navigation problems and an analytical solution that could be demonstrated in real-world experiments.

-Furthermore, a research group from UT Austin, led by Kirsten Grauman, has conducted pioneer work in this direction and achieved impressive results.
+Furthermore, a research group from UT Austin, led by Kirsten Grauman, has conducted pioneer work in perceptually-motivated robotic navigation and achieved impressive results.
 In their paper _SoundSpaces_ @chen_soundspaces_2020, Chen et al. define and solve the task of audio-visual navigation towards a sound source in complex environments.
 Their contribution is twofold.
 On the one hand, they introduce _SoundSpaces_, a dataset that extends existing realistic 3D environments with simulated audio renderings.
 The environment uses the _Habitat_ simulator @savva_habitat_2019 alongside the _Matterport3D_ @chang_matterport3d_2017 and _Replica_ @straub_replica_2019 datasets that it includes.
 This simulator provides only visual cues from its 3D representation of indoor spaces.
-Chen et al. leveraged a geometrical acoustic method for room acoustic simulation consisting of bidirectional path tracing @cao_interactive_2016 to add auditory information to the simulator.
+Chen et al. leveraged a geometrical acoustic method for room acoustic simulations consisting of bidirectional path tracing @cao_interactive_2016 to add auditory information to the simulator.
 On the other hand, they designed a #acr("DRL") agent that can navigate in these challenging environments.
 Its neural network architecture receives the RGB and depth frames from the virtual camera, the #acr("STFT") of the listened signal, and the relative displacement vector pointing from the agent to the goal.
 Following feature-specific, then shared layers are two heads modelling the actor and the critic, respectively.